-But Rowen curled up on the couch all the same.
-He felt ill and unsteady and lost.
+Rowen curled up on the couch, feeling ill and unsteady and lost.
 Hardly the feelings of an adult.
 Maybe he had grown younger with the same magic Kayura grew older and he was just a child in a big world.
-He was definitely playing by their rules.
 And thus, Rowen curled up under the blanket on the couch and left the light on.
 Sleep didn't find him easily.
 He had a hard enough time sleeping in his own bed.
-It seemed like for hours he just lay there and stared at the wall.
-Then his eyes suddenly popped open and someone was walking into the room.
+It seemed like he just lay there and stared at the wall for hours.
+Then his eyes suddenly popped open as someone walked into the apartment.

 Rowen stared, startled that he had fallen a sleep.
-He remained motionless where he was.
-This person coming into the room was not Kayura.
+He remained motionless.
+This visitor was not Kayura.
 The figure was broad and tall, dressed in a long black trench coat with his back to Rowen as he locked the door.
 Even without seeing the face, Rowen knew exactly who it was.
 He had never seen the man without his armor before, but it seemed to make no difference.
-The man was massive.
+He was massive.
 Cale turned around and all the light seemed to be sucked out of the room.
 No, not so much the light being sucked in as the darkness was growing, gathering.
 It swarmed around Cale, adding to his mass, making him even larger and his foot steps heavier as he clomped towards Rowen.

 "What are you doing on the couch?"
 Cale asked in a gravelly voice.
-It seemed hoarse as if he didn't use it much.
+It seemed hoarse as if his vocal cords grew dry from disuse.

 Rowen just stared at the giant towering over him, wide eyed.

-Once standing, Rowen got a different view of the ex warlord of darkness.
+Once standing, Rowen found a different view of the ex Warlord of Darkness.
 Cale was hardly taller than he was, but he still had the bulk that made him look dangerous.
 His eyes, however, didn't reflect the same.
-Hidden under thick brows, they looked tired and without malice.
-Just looking at the eyes took the bite out of his tone.
+Hidden under thick brows, they were tired and without malice.
+Just looking at those eyes took the bite out of his tone.

-"Go sleep in the bed," Cale then told him, pointing to the door.
+"Go sleep in the bed," Cale then told him, pointing to the bedroom door.

-Rowen looked over at the closed door.
-He wanted to say that Kayura had told him to sleep there but when he glanced back, Cale had already climbed onto the couch, not even taking his boots off.
+Rowen glanced in that direction.
+He wanted to say that Kayura had told him to sleep there but when he looked back, Cale had already climbed onto the couch, not even bothering to remove his boots.
 Rowen may not have believed it possible unless he had seen it, but Cale managed to fit his entire body, curled up with his back to the young man.
 Then he heard the warlord let out a heavy sigh as if he were a weary traveler back from a several day's journey.